ryba-io/ryba-www/public/documentation/introduction.md

 ## Ryba

 Ryba boostraps and manages a full secured Hadoop cluster with one command.
-This is an [Open-source software (OSS) project][oss] released under the [new BSD license][license] developed for one of the World largest utility company.
+This is an [Open-source software (OSS) project][oss] released under the [new BSD license][license] developed for one of the World's largest utility company.
 It is now operationnal.

 ## Motivations

 Ryba is our answer to DevOps integration need for product delivery and quality testing.
 It provides the flexibilty to answer the demand of your internal information technology (IT) operations team.
 It is written in JavaScript and CoffeeScript to facilitate and accelerate feature developments and maintenance releases.
 The language encourages self-documented code, look by yourself the source code deploying two [HA namenodes][hdfs_nn].